vaginessa/dns-wiki/DNS.md

 * [DNS Leak Test | dnsleaktest.com](https://www.dnsleaktest.com/)
 * [IP Leak Test | ipleak.net](http://ipleak.net/)

-If you Browser shows a wrong DNS according to what your own settings telling you, this usually means something is wrong or maybe compromised.
+If your Browser shows a wrong DNS according to what your own settings telling you, this usually means something is wrong or maybe compromised.
+On Firefox below 39.0.2 try to disable the internal DNS system.

-Per-Browser this must be set to get a correct behavior, because they using there own DNS internal settings:
 * On Firefox Mobile (about:config): _network.dns.disablePrefetch_ needs to be set to _true_.